 We have introduced a more secure way to send personal or commercially sensitive information by email.

-As a Council, we must comply with data protection regulations and make sure that when we share personal or commercially sensitive information, it is done so securely.
+As a council, we must comply with data protection regulations and make sure that when we share personal or commercially sensitive information, it is done securely.
 Failure to do so can result in large fines and damage to our reputation.

 Outlook Message Encryption (OME)

-If you receive an email from us containing sensitive information it will be protected – that is encrypted or secured.
+If you receive an email from us containing sensitive information, it will be protected by encryption.

 Clicking ‘Read the message’ will open the email in the OME web portal.

 You may receive a notification that you’ve received a protected message and need to take additional action and sign in with a work or school account, or use a one-time passcode to verify your identity, particularly if you’re using a different email account or email program.

 For more detailed guidance, please view the tutorial video.
 The steps are demonstrated using a Gmail account but should be similar for other email providers.
 Different platforms are included in the video, you can find guidance on using a desktop computer at 00:39 and Android mobile phone at 02:00.